christopheredsall/singularity-hello-world/README.md

-# Singularity Continaer with MPI on Slurm
+# Singularity Container with MPI on Slurm

 ```ShellSession
 $ ./shub-pull.sh